Clinton urges China to help on Iran, North Korea

 "On Iran, the United States and China share the goal of preventing Iran from acquiring a nuclear weapon," Clinton told U.S. and Chinese officials gathered in the Chinese capital.

-"It is critical that we keep the pressure on Iran to meet its international obligations, negotiate seriously, and prove that its nuclear program is solely for peaceful purposes," she said.
+"It is critical that we keep the pressure on Iran to meet its international obligations, negotiate seriously, and prove that its nuclear programme is solely for peaceful purposes," she said.

 China is a major buyer of Iranian crude oil, and has resisted U.S. demands for sanctions threatening energy flows.